collapsed-stacks/startups/questions/291/when-is-the-appropriate-time-in-a-small-business-s-lifecycle-to-start-hiring-on.md

 - tagged: `united-states`, `employees`, `growth`
 - score: 12

-<p>Speaking more specifically about my situation, I'm a developer with an increasing workload.
+Speaking more specifically about my situation, I'm a developer with an increasing workload.
 These days I'm finding myself too busy to even chase new leads.
 As my reputation seems to be growing, I've had a number of potential clients actively approach me looking for work to be done, but I just don't have the time.
 However, cash-flow can be inconsistent.
 Are there any good guidelines that more experienced entrepreneurs have come up with about when is appropriate to make the leap and try to find a business partner to disperse the work?
-And even beyond that, <em>how</em> to find someone who's willing to work on an uneasy basis?
-I need, in essence, a hybrid between a freelance contractor and a part-time employee.</p>
+And even beyond that, *how* to find someone who's willing to work on an uneasy basis?
+I need, in essence, a hybrid between a freelance contractor and a part-time employee.

-<p>I see lots of questions on here about equity, but equity in a company like mine would be worth very little, at least to start.
-My company does have a couple of flagship, branded products, but I've so far focused more on the approach of developing and consulting on contract for other startups.</p>
+I see lots of questions on here about equity, but equity in a company like mine would be worth very little, at least to start.
+My company does have a couple of flagship, branded products, but I've so far focused more on the approach of developing and consulting on contract for other startups.

-<p>This question can easily be adapted to a similar situation I've seen a friend go through: he has a business and <em>does</em> have active, part-time employees do work on the side, but is unsure of when to hire a full-time employee to share work with, or even more abstractly, when to start thinking about hiring a marketing person, or someone of a similar profession to cover an aspect of the business that's currently left more or less unaddressed.</p>
+This question can easily be adapted to a similar situation I've seen a friend go through: he has a business and *does* have active, part-time employees do work on the side, but is unsure of when to hire a full-time employee to share work with, or even more abstractly, when to start thinking about hiring a marketing person, or someone of a similar profession to cover an aspect of the business that's currently left more or less unaddressed.

-<p>There's a temptation to hold off until I'm in a more financially stable position, but then I fear that waiting could take years, and perhaps being able to accept more work would, in fact, warrant enough stability.
-It's an indisputable fact that I would be making more money today if I had some help, but I just worry that that might not be the case come a couple months from now.</p>
+There's a temptation to hold off until I'm in a more financially stable position, but then I fear that waiting could take years, and perhaps being able to accept more work would, in fact, warrant enough stability.
+It's an indisputable fact that I would be making more money today if I had some help, but I just worry that that might not be the case come a couple months from now.

-<p>I've also thought about the idea of hiring on a paid or unpaid intern, but that still has some of the same issues behind it.</p>
+I've also thought about the idea of hiring on a paid or unpaid intern, but that still has some of the same issues behind it.

-<p>Just for the record, I do have office space.
-So the mechanics of working as a team wouldn't be disrupted.</p>
+Just for the record, I do have office space.
+So the mechanics of working as a team wouldn't be disrupted.

 ## Answer 299